Grassmann elements and geometric algebra Λ(V)

 \[\Delta(\omega) = \sum_{g=1}^n\sum_{k=1}^{n\choose g}\left(\text{abs}\langle\omega\rangle_{g,k} + \Delta\left(\text{abs}\,\partial\langle\omega\rangle_{g,k}\right)\right).\]

-Compute the value $\chi(\Delta(\omega))=1$ and $\chi(\Delta(\partial(\omega))) = \, ?$ for any Simplex
+Compute the value $\chi(\Delta(\omega))=1$ and $\chi(\Delta(\partial(\omega))) = \, ?$ for any simplex $\omega$.
+As an exercise, also compute the corresponding betti

 numbers..